-Lu Kong is a 24 year old Chinese teacher who teaches Chinese in India.
-While at university, she studied how to teach Chinese as a foreign language and has been working in Mumbai, India’s largest city, for the last six months.
+Lu Kong is a 24-year-old Chinese teacher who works in India.
+At university, she studied the teaching of Chinese as a foreign language and has been working in Mumbai, India’s largest city, for the last six months.
 She previously taught Chinese in Bali, Indonesia.
 Passionate about travel and cultural exchange, she represents a new generation of educated Chinese youths who seek to explore and make their mark abroad.

 How did you find your job?